pokrhitman/little_lemon_website/README.md

 # Little Lemon Website — Modern React Portfolio Project

 > Portfolio project for the **Meta Front-End Developer Certification** offered by Coursera
-> A dynamic, full-featured restaurant web app showcasing best practices in React, UI/UX and real-world front-end development.
+> A dynamic, full-featured restaurant web app showcasing best practices in React, accessibility, UI/UX, and real-world front-end development.

 ---

 ## 🚀 Project Overview

 This is a **front-end React web app** for the fictional Mediterranean bistro, *Little Lemon*.

+- **Built for the Coursera Meta Front-End Developer certificate.**
-It demonstrates modern React architecture, advanced component patterns, hooks and a professional UI/UX.
+- Demonstrates advanced React architecture, component patterns, hooks, accessibility, and a professional UI/UX.
-The project is built for **scalability, clarity, and strong developer experience** using **Vite**, ESLint, and a clean folder structure.
+- Designed for **scalability, clarity, and strong developer experience** using **Vite**, ESLint, and a clean folder structure.

 ---

 ## ✨ Live Demo

 👉 [View the Demo on GitHub Pages](https://pokrhitman.github.io/little_lemon_website/)

+---

+## ♿ Accessibility & AI-Readiness

+This project goes beyond traditional accessibility (a11y) and proactively prepares for the future of web automation and AI agents.
+Key features include:

+- **Semantic HTML**: All pages use correct landmarks (`<nav>`, `<main>`, `<header>`, `<footer>`), headings, and label structure.
+- **Keyboard Navigation**: All interactive elements are keyboard accessible (forms, buttons, pop-ups, etc.).
+- **ARIA Labels & Roles**: Dynamic UI elements (popups, alerts, form feedback) use proper `aria-label`, `aria-live`, and roles to announce changes to screen readers and bots.
+- **Skip Link**: Prominent “Skip to main content” link at the top of every page for keyboard and screen reader users.
+- **High Contrast & Focus States**: Color system and visible focus indicators help all users—including those with visual impairments or on touch devices.
+- **Accessible Forms**: All inputs and controls have explicit labels, validation, and accessible feedback.
+- **Structured Data for AI Agents**: Implements [Schema.org](https://schema.org/Restaurant) structured data in the site `<head>`, enabling search engines and AI assistants to understand the restaurant, menu, and reservation options.
+- **Future-Proof Philosophy**: Designed so AI agents (e.g., digital assistants, browser bots) can navigate, extract data, and perform actions like menu lookups or reservations as the next web generation emerges.

+*Comments and documentation throughout the project explain accessibility decisions for students and future collaborators.*

 ---